friedcouch/Depict/README.md

 Command to run the website locally:
 `netlify dev`

-\* If you decided to `git clone` the repository, you'll need the database key, which is stored in the `.env` file.
+\* If you decided to `git clone` the repository, you'll need the database key, which should be stored in a `.env` file.

 ## Design Process:
 ### Target Audience